Reachability in Injective Piecewise Affine Maps: Reachability for Injective Maps

 \subsection{Bijections}

-In \cite{boshernitzan93_dense_orbit_ration}, Boshernitzan considers the question of whether there are \pam in whose definition only rational numbers figure, whose orbit is dense in $\unit$?
-The question in answered positively by exhibiting a family of such examples, that are shown to be topologically similar to rotations of $\rel/\intg$ by an angle that is not a rational multiple of $\pi$.
+In \cite{boshernitzan93_dense_orbit_ration}, Boshernitzan considers the question of whether there exists a \pam in whose definition only rational numbers figure, that also has orbits which are dense in $\unit$?
+The question in answered positively by exhibiting a family of such examples, that are shown to be topologically similar to rotations of $\rel/\intg$ by an angle that is not a rational multiple of~$\pi$.
 In this subsection, by utilising Boshernitzan's approach, we demonstrate that it not only helps with investigating topological properties of orbits, but it also aids us to decide reachability.

 We are given the injective \pam $f$ with intervals $I_1,I_2$, such that $f(I_2)<f(I_1)$, \ie \eqref{eq:twist}, and furthermore, thanks to the previous subsection, we assume that the slopes of the two affine components $f_1,f_2$ are both positive.
 In this subsection, let us further suppose that $f$ is surjective.
 Such maps are characterised by exactly two rational numbers in $(0,1)$; indeed they map some interval $[0,c)$ to some interval $[d,1)$, and they map $[c,1)$ to $[0,d)$, so they are characterised by the rationals $c,d \in (0,1)$.
 They look as follows: